The One Planet Sustainable Tourism Programme

 The One Planet Sustainable Tourism Programme is one of the six programmes of the One Planet network and started operating in February 2015.

-By leading the implementation of the Programme, UNWTO has supported translating the complexity of SCP into actionable areas for tourism stakeholders, bringing added value to more than 700 members, and generating dialogue between environment and tourism stakeholders.
-The Programme has also positioned circularity and sustainable consumption and production as key strategies to accelerate climate action in tourism as well as the blue economy.
+By leading the implementation of the Programme, UN Tourism has supported translating the complexity of SCP into actionable areas for tourism stakeholders, bringing added value to more than 700 members, and generating dialogue between environment and tourism stakeholders.
+The Programme has also positioned circularity as a key strategy to accelerate climate action in tourism as well as the blue economy.

-The implementation of activities under the One Planet network is currently guided by the Global Strategy on Sustainable Consumption and Production 2023-2030 which identifies tourism as a high impact sector.
+The implementation of activities under the One Planet network is currently guided by the Global Strategy on Sustainable Consumption and Production 2023-2030 which identifies tourism as a high impact sector and calls for its transformation towards climate neutral, nature supportive and pollution free operations.
 The Global Strategy was welcomed by the UN General Assembly in December 2022 (see Resolution A/RES/77/162).

 AREAS OF INTERVENTION